 I’m really excited about today’s blog post as I am constantly hunting for other natural deodorants that I really like.
-As you know I’m a HUGE fan of the Vapour deodorant (in palo santo + blood orange – the scent is HEAVEN) but I also am always trying new things as I have this constant thing that maybe there is something better out there.
+As you know I’m a HUGE fan of Native (that coconut vanilla scent is INCREDIBLE) but I also am always trying new things as I have this constant thing that maybe there is something better out there.

 Why You Should Switch To An All Natural Deodorant